 As always, faculty have autonomy in designing and delivering their classes, and we recognize that you are adapting to a new system to meet the learning goals of your courses as best you can.
-But we do wish to articulate a few expectations for the remainder of the semester.
+But we do wish to articulate a few expectations for Fall 2020.
 The shift to online learning must involve active participation by both the faculty member and the student.
 Simply directing students to read materials and then take exams with minimal interaction with the professor is not an appropriate approach.
 As the professor, you need to support and guide the students through the course material, as you would in person.

 Keep in mind that the organization and delivery of the material may require weekly checklists or set-ups to keep the students organized and engaged—for example, readings, discussion chats, quizzes, comprehension/reflection questions, supplementary links, and modules to complete final assignments.

 You are also expected to hold office hours at the same level of frequency as usual.
-Through BlueJeans, you can set up regularly scheduled office hours via “meetings” in 15-minute increments.
+Through Oxy Zoom Pro or Oxy BlueJeans, you can set up regularly scheduled office hours via “meetings” in 15-minute increments.
 But if you want to avoid multiple students wishing to talk with you at the same time, you’ll need to either set up “appointments” on Google calendar [see instructions] or email students and schedule office hours that way.

 Finally, we want to acknowledge that we know that you are being bombarded with information and it may all seem overwhelming.
 Please use the resources that are here for you.
 If you need help connecting to the resources you need, please do not hesitate to reach out to Academic Affairs, ITS, or the Library and CDLA.